 At any time after a Formal Complaint has been filed and before a hearing commences, the parties may seek to resolve a report of prohibited conduct through Alternate Resolution, an administrative process.
-Participation in Alternate Resolution is entirely voluntary; the Title IX Coordinator will neither pressure nor compel either party to participate in the process or agree to any specific terms.
-Alternate Resolution will not involve mediation, or any face-to-face meetings, between the complainant and the respondent.
+Participation in Alternate Resolution is entirely voluntary; the Title IX Coordinator will neither pressure nor compel either party to participate in the process or to agree to any specific terms.
+Alternate Resolution is not available to resolve allegations that an employee engaged in Title IX prohibited conduct against a student.